 Several times per second, the ECU sends out a packet of information consisting of a header and the data.
 The header is just a number that identifies the packet as a distance reading, and the data is a number corresponding to the distance traveled.
 The instrument panel contains another computer that knows to look for this particular packet, and whenever it sees one it updates the odometer with the new value.
 In cars with digital odometers, the dashboard simply displays the new value.
 Cars with analog odometers have a small stepper motor that turns the dials on the odometer.

-For more information on odometers and other often-overlooked car parts, check out the links on the next page.
+For more information on odometers and other often-overlooked car parts, check out the links below.